M-Harrington/STLinterp/README.md

 automatically performs one of two forms of cross-validation to optimally select the tuning parameters and then returns estimated values for the missing values.

-### Check out [this tutorial](https://www.mattrharrington.com/post/fill-in-missing-cyclical-data-using-seasonal-trend-loess-and-cross-validation) for more information!
+#### Check out [this tutorial](https://www.mattrharrington.com/post/fill-in-missing-cyclical-data-using-seasonal-trend-loess-and-cross-validation) for more information

 Implicitly this method uses the assumption that the NAs in question are missing at random, and that the number of missing